Local elections 2023: Key results

 The Greens are now the largest party on the council with 19 seats, three ahead of the Tories on 16.

-It is the first time since 2007 Windsor & Maidenhead has had a Lib Dem majority.
+It is the first time since 2007 that Windsor & Maidenhead has had a Lib Dem majority.

 This is the area of the country represented at Westminster by Andrew Bridgen MP, who was recently expelled from the Conservative Party for comparing Covid vaccines with the Holocaust.